-Trattoria Dei Savi is a charming restaurant well known for its warm hospitality and simple approach to Sardinian food.
+Trattoria Dei Savi is a charming restaurant well known for its warm hospitality and simple approach to Sardinian food… and a treasure trove of a wine cellar for those seeking something special, as well as a Grappa trolley our Chairman is still making his way through.
 The atmosphere is relaxed where guests can enjoy a la carte, set-menu, pizza and dedicated children menus.

 Looking for something a little simpler?
 For great takeaway pizza, at great value, head for the shopping level opposite Espace Vacances, next to the Canadian Pub.

 Recharge your batteries and allow yourself to be carried away by the magic of the ‘Spa des Bisses’.
 Located in the heart of Haute-Nendaz, this exceptional spa is nearly 2’200 m2, of which 1’530 m2 is indoor and 670 m2 is outdoor.
 This Spa, which is open to the public, consists of :